SharathPremkumar/Registration-and-login/README.md

 ### Installing

-- Fist Click ond jdk URL and Install it and Then install eclipse
+- Fist Click ond jdk URL and Install it and Then install eclipse Enterprise application
 - After Completing the download start the SetUP
 - After SetUp has been Started you need to select on Custom and click on Next
 - You can see the Available Products